 A.H.
 Whiteford Curatorial Center

-The Andrew H. Whiteford Curatorial Center is the centerpiece of the lower level.
+The Andrew H. Whiteford Curatorial Center (the "Cube") is the centerpiece of the lower level.
 The two-story, glass-enclosed facility is the main storage area for ceramics and baskets, as well as the center for curatorial activities in the museum.
 This workspace is used by museum studies students cataloging artifacts and preparing exhibits.
 At the north end are Pre-Columbian ceramics from Central and South America.
 The south end holds the museum's extensive collection of basketry.
 The mezzanine houses North American ethnographic objects in movable storage, as well as larger North American ceramics.
 Visitors are free to walk around the perimeter of the facility, viewing the extensive collections and the curatorial staff at work.

 "History of Man" Murals - J.W.
 Norton

 Around the perimeter of the Shaw Gallery, above the display cases, is a series of twelve mural paintings.
 Entitled "The History of Man", these murals were created between 1924 and 1926 by Chicago artist John Warner Norton (1876-1934) and were commissioned by Mr. and Mrs. Frank G. Logan specifically for the museum.
 They depict various periods in human history relating to the composition of the Museum collections.
 The Museum also possesses study paintings for the murals.

 For more information about the murals, click here.